rsdoiel/antenna/columns.md

 ---

-## New Way to Track Covertly Android Users
+## New Way to Covertly Track Android Users

-date: 2025-06-09, updated: 2025-06-13, from: Bruce Schneier blog
+date: 2025-06-09, updated: 2025-06-14, from: Bruce Schneier blog

 <p>Researchers have <a href="https://localmess.github.io/">discovered</a> a new way to covertly track Android users.
 Both Meta and Yandex were using it, but have suddenly stopped now that they have been caught.</p>
 <p>The <a href="https://arstechnica.com/security/2025/06/meta-and-yandex-are-de-anonymizing-android-users-web-browsing-identifiers/">details</a> are interesting, and worth reading in detail:</p>